Fourteen-IP/broadworks-sdk/chronicl.md

 ## JOURNAL

+@Jordan-Prescott 22.07.2025
+- Added absolute import statements as this is a python package its best practuice
+- Imports should follow order: standard packages, internal packages, external packages at the bottom

 @Jordan-Prescott 15.07.2025
 - Added tests for the client class found in tests/client_tests.py
 - Adjusted the _receive_response in client which will use the response object from requester to capture class to return